fernandoescolar/vscode-solution-explorer/README.md

 There is a lot of work to do.

+### 0.3.9

+Bugfix #125: Right-Click on Solution Nodes does not open context menu

+Enhancement #1: Collapse All buttom in explorer panel

 ### 0.3.8

 Bugfix #123: Error while deleting an empty folder from project